My 10 tips (and mistakes) to work with change

 Everyone has to change, including the management

-One of the hardships with a large agile transformation is that everyone needs to be a part of the journey.
+One of the hardships with a large transformation is that everyone needs to be a part of the journey.
 First you’ll need to get all the organizational functions like finance, project management office, HR, business, operations, QA, business analysis, design, and communication and so on.
 As I mentioned earlier, this is something that will affect the whole company.
 I’ve seen the same struggles within many other organizations.
-It often starts on the IT side of the organization, but then change hits the glass ceiling.
+It often starts in one part of the organization, but then change hits the glass ceiling.
 HR doesn’t understand that this is about leadership, people, and values.
 The business doesn’t understand that this about business agility and innovation.
 We had the same challenges in our organization.

 We also learned quickly that this kind of change needed new competence that we didn’t have.
-We sought help from external agile and transformation competence, who helped us and supported us throughout our journey.
-We started with making an as-is evaluation of our capacity and organization to see where we were strong and where we had obstacles.
-It really helped to have a baseline, so we could see where to prioritize our coming work.
+We got help from external consultants with large transformation competence, who helped us and supported us throughout our journey.
+We started with making an as-is evaluation of our capabilities and organization to see where we were strong and where we had work to be done.
+This really helped us to have a baseline, so we could see where to prioritize our coming work.
 External help is also vital to get an external perspective on things and can really help add oxygen to the organization.
-An important part in the communication was that we had to own the change by ourselves, we didn’t want the transformation to stop or, even worse, go back when the consultant left the building.
+An important part of our communication, was that we had to own the change by ourselves, we didn’t want the transformation to stop or, even worse, go back when the consultant left the building.
 We worked actively to balance working groups in an external and internal perspective and made sure we had an extensive training program in place.
 A plan for hiring the right competence was made, and we always thought about training the trainer, just so we could establish the change in our governance model.

 5. So, my fifth tip is to make sure the whole organization is represented and proactively working with the transformation.
 From development teams, transformation teams to management.
 Make sure that you listen and speak to everyone that have questions and need help.
 Everyone needs to be on onboard for this to succeed.